You've got bachelor's related questions, we've got answers.

 - Completion of an A.S. or A.A. degree or higher from a regionally accredited institution.
 An Associate of Applied Science (AAS) degree does not meet the minimum eligibility requirement for entry into this program.
 AAS degree holders who intend to transfer into the BAS program should consult with an academic advisor to review coursework and determine the best transfer options.

 - Submission of all final, official, non-EFSC college transcript(s) indicating the coursework taken and the degree(s) awarded.
 A transcript with courses in progress is not considered a final transcript.

 - Submission of Florida Residency Affidavit with supporting documentation

 Question 3: How can I prepare for the Bachelor of Applied Science degree (BAS)?

 Complete the courses required for your current Associate's degree program (Associate in Science - A.S. or Associate in Arts - A.A.) and receive your A.S. or A.A. diploma from a regionally accredited institution.
 Make sure you are earning grades of "C" or better in your general education courses as they are an important part of the BAS transition.

 The BAS degree requires 36 credits of general education.

 Students who have earned an A.S. degree will be required to complete what is left of the 36 general education credit hours not earned with their A.S. degree.
-These credits will be considered part of the 60 credits required for the BAS degree.
-You can review the EFSC general education requirements by checking the list of courses under the Associate in Arts degree: click here for that list.
+These credits will be considered part of the 60 additional credits required for the Bachelor's degree.
+You can review the EFSC general education requirements by checking the list of courses under the Associate in Arts degree: click here for that A.A. list.

 NOTE: Both A.S. and A.A. degree holding students may need to take additional courses depending on the degree you have earned.